 The first step is to set up an initial consultation.
-Our director will meet personally with the student and their family, and based on their individual needs, determine which tutor is the best fit and set up an individualized tutoring plan.
-If a student is preparing for a standardized test, we will have the student take a full diagnostic exam, and set up a session to go over that exam and set realistic, aggressive goals for improvement.
-If it’s academic tutoring, we will diagnose any issues and concerns the student has, set goals, and determine the best way to go about accomplishing those goals.
-We also provide College Essay help and general guidance counseling to help families navigate the challenging college application process.
+Jason or Tom will meet personally with each student and their family, and based on his or her individual needs, determine which tutor is the best fit and set up an individualized tutoring plan.
+If a student is preparing for a standardized test, we will have the student take a full diagnostic exam, set up a session to go over that exam, and create realistic, aggressive goals for improvement.
+If a student needs academic support, we will diagnose any issues and concerns the student has, set goals, and determine the best way to go about accomplishing those goals.
+In all cases, we encourage you to contact us to discuss your specific needs and goals.

 FREQUENTLY ASKED QUESTIONS

 It depends!
 The two tests are very similar in many ways, but they do have major differences in content, pace, and format.
 However, in recent years, most of our students have opted for the ACT for a number of reasons:

 First and foremost, we typically find that our students are able to improve their scores much more dramatically on the ACT than on the new SAT.

 Second, we believe strongly in training using real tests from past administrations.
 While the SAT has changed dramatically in the past ten years, the ACT has remained largely the same since 1998, leaving us with a much greater amount of accurate, representative materials.

 Finally, the SAT and ACT differ on the curriculum they test, and we have found that our students are typically more proficient on the content of the ACT than the SAT.

 That said, there are some students who are better suited to the SAT than the ACT.
 Therefore, we recommend all our students try each test in a mock test setting so that we can determine which test is right for them.